mohdnadeem330/Sentimet_Classifier/README.md

 ## Overview

-This is the code for [this](https://youtu.be/H6ii7NFdDeg) video on Youtube by Siraj Raval.

 This repository contains a [jupyter][jupyter] notebook and the necessary data to implement sentiment analysis of tweets using Logistic Regression.
 Please open the notebook